GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Counterspell
 Reaction
 You attempt to counter a spell which specifially targets you or which is being cast by a creature within a number of yards equal to your [Prcp] score.
+You must know the spell to do so.

 #### Dive for Cover
 Reaction